iwd32900/recipes/recipes/pot-pie.md

 Ian's first test

 * One whole chicken, cut up (5 lbs;  2 each bone-in breasts, thighs, legs, wings)
-* 1 t salt
+* 2 t salt
+* 1/4 tsp MSG
+* 1/2 tsp whole black peppercorns
 * 3 qts water
 * 1 T vinegar

+Dry chicken pieces and brown them over high heat (optional).
 Cook in slow cooker on high until breasts reach 165 F inside, about 2.5 hours.
-Remove breasts and let cool enough to handle, about 30 minutes.
+Remove breasts and thighs/legs and let cool enough to handle, about 30 minutes.
-De-bone breasts and cut meat into bite-sized pieces.
+De-bone and cut meat into bite-sized pieces.
+Reserve meat to add after all noodles.
 Return the bones and scraps to the slow cooker for additional flavor.

 ...

 To make the dough, combine

-* 19 oz all-purpose flour, such as King Arthur
+* 19 oz all-purpose flour
 * 1 stick (4 oz) cold butter, cut in thin slices
 * 1 tsp salt